 Recently, the research team of the Institute of Space Technology, Vietnam Academy of Science and Technology has successfully studied the application of satellite images VNREDSat-1 in collecting information about suspended matter in coastal waters of Vietnam.

-This study helps provide information about the distribution of suspended matter for scientists, environmental resources state management agencies in monitoring trends and identifying areas at risk of coastal erosion, coastal estuary; propose appropriate protection solutions, contribute to prevention and mitigation of natural disasters, survey and survey of marine natural resources, especially in coastal areas of our country.
+This study helps provide information about the distribution of suspended matter for scientists, state management agencies about environmental resources in monitoring trends and identifying areas at risk of coastal erosion, coastal estuary; propose appropriate protection solutions, contribute to prevention and mitigation of natural disasters, and survey of marine natural resources, especially in coastal areas of our country.

 By mastering the technology and having its own satellite, Vietnam was able to collect data on its own, not by relying on the low-reliable, free data of other countries.